francxx96/declare4py/README.md

 ## Repository Structure
 - `src/api/` -- core system containing the main Declare4Py functions.
-- `src/constraint_checkers/` -- the implementation of checkers of the DECLARE constraints.
+- `src/constraint_checkers/` -- the implementation of the checkers of the DECLARE constraints.
 - `src/models/` -- data models supporting the data structures for Declare4Py.
 - `test/` -- a collection of tests for computing the Declare4Py performance;
 - `tutorials/` -- tutorials to start with Declare4Py,